Solana Bridge:

 What should I check before using a bridge?

-Before using a bridge, verify its official website to avoid phishing.
-Check the supported networks and tokens, understand the transaction fees, and consider sending a small test amount first to confirm the process works correctly.
+Before using a bridge, verify its official website to avoid scams.
+Check the supported networks and tokens, understand the transaction fees, and read user reviews.
+Sending a small test amount first is a recommended practice to confirm the process works correctly before transferring larger sums.

 Our website uses cookies.
 Our Cookie Policy